stevenmaguire/stevenmaguire.github.io/about.md

 From January 2016 to February 2018, I served as Vice President of Technology at [Earth Class Mail](https://www.earthclassmail.com).
 The technology stack was C#/.NET, Ruby on Rails, and client-side JavaScript, hosted on Azure and AWS.

-In two short years, I made a big impact.
+In two short years at Earth Class Mail, I made a big impact.
 I grew the technology team from two members to ten and I lead the effort to stabilize the software platform.
 The result of this effort was a three-fold increase in company valuation.
 The company got acquired and I decided to leave to pursue new adventures.

 I spend some of my remaining time engaging with my community: